pantadeusz/raspigcd/README.md

 without any additional processing, so impossible turns can be performed.
 In this mode, only G1 and M codes are supported.

-# Style
+# Coding style

-try to maintain stl style with custom types named with _t as the postfix
+STL style with custom types named with _t as the postfix

-tests are in separate files

 # Units

 Most of units are in SI standard.
 The velocity and distance, when not marked differently, is presented in mm/s and mm.

 # General interpretation of Gcodes